AMSP-04/NETN-MRM/NETN-MRM.md

  end
 ```

-* A new `AggregateEntity` object exist with a `SourceAggregate` attribute referencing the divided `AggregateEntity`, OR
+* A new `AggregateEntity` object exists with a `SourceAggregate` attribute referencing the divided `AggregateEntity`, OR
 * One or more new `Platform` and `Lifeform` objects exist with `SourceAggregate`` attribute referencing the divided `AggregateEntity
 * The divided `AggregateEntity` references all new divided entities in the `DividedEntities` attribute.